hotschedules/slate/source/includes/bodhiagent/create-agent/agent-configure.md

 ###Counters
-Tracks the number of times specific application events occur and are logged in the Agent heartbeat.
-Each event can subscribe to an array of application events.
+Tracks the number of times specific application events occur and are logged found in the Agent heartbeat.
+Each counter can subscribe to an array of application events.

 > **Counters example**